A Ceylon Press Tiny Guide

 THE STUART SAPPHIRE

-Arguments – all but improvable – rage gently over The Stuart Sapphire.
-Is it from Sri Lanka – or Afghanistan, India, or Burma?
-Sitting atop the very crown still worn by the Kings and Queens of the United Kingdom, it is probably the world’s most visible sapphire.
+Sitting atop the very crown still worn by the Kings and Queens of the United Kingdom, this is probably the world’s most visible sapphire.
 Weighing in at 104 carats it can be dated back to Charles II and sits on view in the Jewel House in the Tower of London.

 18